3N-Company/photo-crowd/README.md

 # Photo Crowd

-This application was developed for Open Data Camp 2021.
-Photo Crowd is aimed to use the power of the crow to annotate unknown odl images.
+This application was developed during the Open Data Camp 2021 hackathon.
+The goal of the "Photo Crowd" app is to use the power of people to annotate unknown old images.

 ## Deploy